Our Team

 PROFESSIONAL PROFILE

-Roya Brown (she/her) is a cofounding member and Executive Director of You be You Early Learning.
-She is a self-directed, innovative educator and first-generation immigrant with a passionate commitment to community resilience and student empowerment.
+Roya Brown is a self-directed and innovative educator with a passionate commitment to student development.
 As a “teacherpreneur,” she divides her work between teaching students and designing systems-level solutions for public education.
 Her 22 years of experience in education ranges from teaching pre-K through 12th-grade students in urban public schools to lecturing at a community college.
-She has extensive expertise in curriculum design, differentiated instruction, special education IEP, autism and ADHD intervention strategies, multicultural education, data-driven framework, gifted and talented program, student-centered instruction, at-risk student program, standard-based instruction, design of Science, Technology, Engineering, and Math (STEM) project-based learning, and professional development and training.
+She has extensive expertise in curriculum design, differentiated instruction, special education IEP, autism and ADHD intervention strategies, multicultural education, data-driven framework, gifted and talented programs, student-centered instruction, at-risk student programs, standard-based instruction, design of Science, Technology, Engineering, and Math (STEM) project-based learning, and professional development and training.
 Roya believes in practicing a horizontal leadership model that supports teachers as professionals.

-Prior to teaching, Roya was a project manager for over 17 years in the engineering and construction industries.
-In 2004, she served as an engineering construction manager for the Bam earthquake victims in Iran where 31,000 people lost their lives.
+Before teaching, Roya was a project manager for over 17 years in the engineering and construction industries.
+In 2004, she served as an engineering construction manager for the Bam earthquake victims in Iran where 31,000 people were killed.
 She managed the construction of a school, an emergency unit, and three health clinics for the victims.
 Based on her project management background, she has extensive experience in finance and budgeting, facility design, fundraising and marketing, and community engagement.
-She has also served on several nonprofit boards.

 EDUCATION